CUBRID/cubrid-manual/en/sql/dblink.rst

 cub_cas_cgw
 ----------------

-cub_cas_cgw(CAS Gateway)는 CUBRID Database Server에서 외부의 Database의 연결을 요청하는 공용 서버 역할을 한다. 또한, cub_cas_cgw는 데이터베이스 서버의 클라이언트로 동작하여 CUBRID Database Server의 요청에 의해 외부 데이터베이스 서버와 연결을 제공한다. 서비스 풀(service pool) 내에서 구동되는 cub_cas_cgw의 개수는 cubrid_gateway.conf 설정 파일에 지정할 수 있으며, cub_gateway에 의해 동적으로 조정된다. cub_cas_cgw (CUBRID Common Application Server and broker application server (CAS in short)) acts as a common application server used by all the application clients that request connections. cub_cas_cgw also acts as the database server’s client and provides the connection to the database server upon the client’s request.
+cub_cas_cgw (CAS Gateway) acts as a common application server used by all the application clients that request connections. cub_cas_cgw also acts as the database server’s client and provides the connection to the database server upon the client’s request.
 The number of cub_cas_cgw(s) running in the service pool can be specified in the cubrid_broker.conf file, and this number is dynamically adjusted by cub_gateway.

 cub_gateway
 ----------------